-- What are public lands?

-- How are public lands used?

-- How are public lands and climate change related?

-- How does public lands use impact climate change resilience?

-- How can we get involved?
+- What are public lands? - How are public lands used? - How are public lands and climate change related? - How does public lands use impact climate change resilience? - How can you get involved in these discussions about publlic land.

 Example language: Today we are discussing public lands, but what ARE public lands?
 Broadly speaking, they are lands that belong to the public, managed by various segments of government: federal, state, county, and municipal.
-Each government entity manages the lands differently.
+Each manages the lands differently.